w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 * Barrier — Not meeting the requirement can prevent someone with a disability from proceeding.
 * Friction — Not meeting the requirement can hinder someone with a disability.

-The conformance reporting tiers are based on the requirement tags, supplemental requirements, and assertions:
+The reporting tiers are based on the requirement tags, supplemental requirements, and assertions:
 * Tier 1 — "Physical harm" and "Risk" requirements
 * Tier 2 — "Physical harm", "Risk", and "Barrier" requirements
 * **Tier 3** — "Physical harm", "Risk",  "Barrier", and "Friction" requirements, that is, all core requirements.
-Tier 3 is minimal conformance.
+Tier 3 is conformance.
 * Tier 4 — All core requirements and [a to-be-determined number of] supplemental requirements and assertions about content
 * Tier 5 — All core requirements and [a to-be-determined greater number of] supplemental requirements and assertions about the content
 * Tier 6 — All core requirements and [a to-be-determined greater number of] supplemental requirements and assertions about the content, and assertions about the organization